-Gertrude Conaway Vanderbilt Professor of History; Professor of Classical and Mediterranean Studies
+Gertrude Conaway Vanderbilt Professor of History; Interim Director/Professor of Classical and Mediterranean Studies

 William Caferro studies medieval European history, specializing in Italy.
 His research focuses on economic, military, social, literary and historiographical trends.
 Caferro is author of Mercenary Companies and the Decline of Siena (Johns Hopkins, 1998), John Hawkwood, English Mercenary in Fourteenth Century Italy (Johns Hopkins, 2006), which won the Otto Grundler Prize from the International Medieval Congress (2008), Contesting the Renaissance (Wiley-Blackwell, 2010) and Petrarch's War: Florence and the Black Death in Context (Cambridge, 2018), which won a book prize from the American Association of Italian Studies (AAIS).
 He is co-author of The Spinelli: Fortunes of a Renaissance Family (Penn State, 2001), co-editor of The Unbounded Community: Papers in Christian Ecumenism in Honor of Jaroslav Pelikan (Routledge, 1996) and editor of The Routledge History of the Renaissance (Routledge, 2017).
 His most recent book, Teaching History, is forthcoming in Fall 2019 with Wiley-Blackwell.

 Professor Caferro teaches surveys of Western Civilization and medieval Europe, and upper level courses in pre-modern European economic history and a graduate class on historiography.
 Caferro is recipient of the Undergraduate Outstanding Teacher Award at the University of Tulsa (1997), the Madison Sarratt Prize for Excellence in Teaching at Vanderbilt (2002) and Graduate Teaching Award for the School of Arts and Sciences at Vanderbilt 2016).